Can a Landlord Change a Lease Agreement?

 3. ANYTIME BY SIGNING LEASE ADDENDUM

 Lease addendums are amendments to the lease agreement.
 These addendums are signed by both the tenant and the landlord and added to the original lease contract to update or add new terms.
 It's important to note that both sides in the deal must agree upon these new terms before they are put into action.

-Tenants may opt for lease addendums as it gives them more negotiating power in instilling chances to the lease.
+Tenants may opt for lease addendums as it gives them more negotiating power in instilling changes to the lease.
 They may be implemented on nearly any term that is covered in the original lease.
-In the case that both parties cannot agree about the new lease addendum, the changes will not be implemented.
+In the case that both parties cannot agree on the new lease addendum, the changes will not be implemented.

 At 33 Realty, we have been helping Chicago landlords navigate the real estate market since 2008.
 We have built a trustworthy reputation with residential and commercial property owners, and we're happy to help with your property management needs.
 Get in touch with us or call us today at 773-692-6720 to learn more about how we can help!

 HOW DO I ADD A PET TO MY LEASE?